ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     - % of pre-term or known LBW pregnancies will receive antenatal corticosteroids, split by delivery facility type
     - At home (10%), in public/governmental hospital (2%), in private for-profit health facility (22%), and private not-for-profit health facility (4%), country-specific governmental health facility (10%)
     - EmONC (Ethiopia; Table 10.5.4A)
-    - Outstanding items: is this for preterm, LBW, or both/combination; believe this only affected neonatal outcomes, confirm with BMGF
+    - These are placeholder values and will be updated with further analysis.
+We want these to be location specific, please code accordingly.
+The denominator for these values is LBW and preterm births.
+Outstanding items: believe this only affected neonatal outcomes, confirm with BMGF

 .. list-table:: Inputs to Intrapartum Decision Tree